-- Meetings will take place on a quarterly basis in year one of the HEY LEP and at least three times a year thereafter. - The Panel may invite the Chief Operating Officer or other LEP Executive, and a representative from the Accountable Body to attend all or part of a meeting.
+- Meetings will take at least three times a year. - The Panel may invite the Chief Operating Officer or other LEP Executive, and a representative from the Accountable Body to attend all or part of a meeting.

 The Panel will be managed via high standards of governance, for further details go to Assurance, governance and transparency " HEY LEP - Hull and East Yorkshire